 Want to know more?

-The Work Incentive Support Center offers online training and credentialing on these topics—the instruction is aimed at people working as work incentive practitioners, benefits counselors, and financial advisors.
+The Work Incentive Support Center offers online training and credentialing on these topics—the instruction is aimed at people working as work incentives planners, benefits counselors, and financial advisors.
 The center offers general training along with special add-on courses about youth and Veterans.
 You can find details at YTIOnline.